 The wines from Tuscany are highly sought after, and it’s no wonder why.
 They boast complex aromas and flavors that make them truly unique.
 But what wine is Tuscany known for?
 There are actually quite a few!
 Brunello di Montalcino is a full-bodied red wine made with 100% Sangiovese grapes grown in the hills of Montalcino, near Siena in southern Tuscany.
 It has been recognized as one of Italy’s most prestigious wines for over a century.
 Taste this wine in an intimate setting with the Brunello Wine Tasting Tour from Siena.

 Chianti is another well-known Tuscany wine, produced in the Chianti region of Tuscany and made from Sangiovese grapes.
 It is also one of Italy’s most famous wines, with its distinctive flavor and aroma that have been enjoyed by wine lovers around the world for centuries.
-You can sample Chianti on our Chianti Safari and Wine Tour or our Chianti Wine Tour in the Heart of Tuscany.
+You can sample Chianti alongside other Tuscan cuisines on our Tuscany Olive Oil & Wine Tour – From Florence, Tuscany Coffee & Wine Small Group Tour, or our Tuscany Olive Oil, Coffee & Wine Small Group Tour.

 Finally, Montalcino is a small town located south of Siena where some of Tuscany’s best red wines are produced.
 The vineyards here produce high-quality Brunello di Montalcino and Rosso di Montalcino wines.
 Explore Montalcino and try their wines on our Val d’Orcia Wine Tour in Tuscany.